mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--store-label-vectors` (Default value = `false`)

   - `true` The unique label vectors contained in the training data are written into a .csv file.
 Does only have an effect if the parameter `` `--output-dir `` is specified.
-The following options may be specified via the bracket notation (see {ref}`parameters`):
+The following options may be specified using the {ref}`bracket-notation`:

     - `sparse` (Default value = `false`) `true`, if a sparse representation of label vectors should be used, `false` otherwise.